imdiegolopes/puc-mvp-04-classificacao-de-risco-de-credito/server/README.md

 - make stop: Stop and remove the running Docker container.

-- make create_network: Create the Docker Network "my_network"
+- make create_network: Create the Docker Network

+- make test: Run the tests

 ## Run a cURL example